Published March, 2019 by Elzan Frank

 - Visit with other parents and children at least once a week.
 During this visit, make sure that your child learns that your implement rule no 2.

 - Children naturally want to do things by themselves.
 Wherever possible, let them.
+It does not matter at all whether they do this correctly, or not.
 This is how they learn autonomy and learn to feel competent.
+More importantly, this is how inner motivation is nurtured.

 - Set minimum rules and stick to them.
 This provides structure and security.
 But don’t overdo it.
 A house is not a boarding school, neither is it a “free for all”.
 Children want parents to be parents.
 This means that you are the leader, that you set the pace- which means that everyone gets enough time to do their own thing.